orval-labs/orval/packages/mcp/README.md

 ### Code Generation

-`orval` is able to generate client with appropriate type-signatures (TypeScript) from any valid OpenAPI v3 or Swagger v2 specification, either in `yaml` or `json` formats.
+`orval` generates type-safe JS clients (TypeScript) from any valid OpenAPI v3 or Swagger v2 specification, either in `yaml` or `json` formats.

 `Generate`, `valid`, `cache` and `mock` in your React, Vue, Svelte and Angular applications all with your OpenAPI specification.